annaS000/Pewlett-Hackard-Analysis/README.md

 * Next, we had to collect information on how many employees are eligible to participate in a mentorship program.

     ![mentors](https://github.com/annaS000/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibilty.png?raw=true)
     > Here is a screenshot of the table for eligible mentors for the company.
-Using the `COUNT()` function here are only **1,549** employees able to mentor new employees.

     ![mentor count](https://github.com/annaS000/Pewlett-Hackard-Analysis/blob/main/Data/mentortitles.png?raw=true)

 * After finding our eligible mentors, we can see how many there are for each title.
-    >We can see that there not many employees for each title that will be available to mentor.
-We can even see there are no employees able to mentor for the Manager positions.
-This is not
+    >We can see that there not many employees for each title that will be available for the mentorship program.
+We can even see there are no employees available for the Manager positions.

 ## **Summary**

-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami.":

 * How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+From our results above we found that there are 90,398 employees that could potentially retire from Pewlett Hackard.

 * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+There are only **1,549** employees that are eligible for the mentorship program.